 Where?
 Frederik Hendrikstraat 88-90

 Why go?
-For pizza done right
+Book this restaurant in Amsterdam for pizza done right

 8. De Wasserette